ozuromo/florabot/README.md

 ```
 pip install numpy androidviewclient
 ```
 Download "bot_adb.py" and place it in a folder.

+Download the ADB Files and unzip "platform-tools" at the same folder your "bot_adb.py" file is.

 # Usage
 Make sure you activate the ADB server on Bluestack's Advanced Settings before you do anything.